Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: Experiments Setups and methodology

-To get various target state-action pairs, we first execute the policy in the environment to obtain 100 state-action pairs and then sample the target state-action pair without repetition.
-Starting from the target state-action pair, run the Monte Carlo processes until the max step limit is reached.
-Table~\ref{table:perparameters_MC} lists common parameters of the normalized value bias estimation.
+To get various target state-action pairs, we first execute the policy in the environment to obtain 100 state-action pairs and then sample the target state-action pair from them without repetition.
+Starting from the target state-action pair, running the Monte Carlo processes until the max step limit is reached.
+Table~\ref{table:perparameters_MC} lists common parameters of the normalized values bias estimation.